This Policy has application to the following entities:

 DATA Breaches Notification

 We will promptly notify you if we are aware of or have reasonable grounds to believe that your Personal Information held by us is involved in an eligible notifiable data breach and involves Personal Information being lost or subjected to unauthorised access or unauthorised disclosure which is likely to result in serious harm.
 Our notification to you will include recommendations about the steps you should take in response to the breach, and will not be anytime longer than 30 days from when the determination has been made by our management that the breach may cause serious harm.
-We will also notify the Office of the Australian Information Commissioner (OAIC) of the data breach.
+We will also notify the OAIC of the data breach.

 Our assessment and escalation of such breaches will be in done in accordance with our Incident & Breach Reporting policy and procedures.